MDSplus/mdsplus/mdstcpip/docs/Clients_connection.md

 As the tree data stored to the server is organized in its own memory architecture the client must convert each descriptor trasaction.
-The conversion of the message is handled using the FlipHeader() and FlipData() functions each time a client whats to get or put data to the server.
+The conversion of the message is handled using the FlipHeader() and FlipData() functions each time a client starts to get or put data to the server.

-All main declarations used within a mdsip session are provided by mdsip_connections.h
+The main functions used within a mdsip session are provided by mdsip_connections.h
 where the core of mdsip functionalities are declared.
-These can be resumed in the following functions:
+They are:

 - NewConnection() Creates the new connection structure and appends it to the client